TIBCOSoftware/tp-helm-charts/docs/workshop/aks/control-plane/README.md

 To perform the steps mentioned in this workshop document, it is assumed you already have an AKS cluster created and can connect to it.

 > [!Note]
-> To create AKS cluster and connect to it using kubeconfig, please refer
+> To create an AKS cluster and connect to it using kubeconfig, please refer
 > [steps for AKS cluster creation](../cluster-setup/README.md#azure-kubernetes-service-cluster-creation)